 Losing a loved one in a car accident is an extremely painful experience, both emotionally and financially.
 Oftentimes, family members lose the income of a provider or could be forced to take time off from their own jobs to deal with the grief resulting from the death.

-When the fatal accident was the result of negligence on behalf of another driver, the family is sometimes able to collect damages in a wrongful death lawsuit that can help support the family financially during this difficult time.
+When the fatal accident was the result of negligence on behalf of another driver, the family is sometimes able to collect damages in a wrongful death lawsuit that can help support the family financially with good estate planning during this difficult time.